Pennsauken, NJ Bankruptcy Lawyer

 In these post-Covid times, there are numerous reasons why an individual might consider filing for bankruptcy.
 Filing for bankruptcy can help put a stop to creditors’ calls and any pending litigation against you regarding your financial circumstances.
 Depending on your income and assets at the time of filing, you can apply for either Chapter 7 bankruptcy or Chapter 13.

-If you are in a bad financial situation and feel like you have no options, our bankruptcy lawyers in Pennsauken can help you get on the road to financial recovery.
-For a free case evaluation, call Young, Marr, Mallis & Deane at (609) 755-3115.
+Our bankruptcy lawyers in Pennsauken can help you get on the road to financial recovery.
+For a free case evaluation, call Young, Marr, Mallis & Associates at (609) 755-3115.

 Reasons to File Bankruptcy in Pennsauken, NJ